 Optional: C/C++ -> Code Generation -> Floating point model = fast

-NOTE: For most users it is not necessary to explicitly set the structure member alignment; the default should work fine.
+NOTE: When using PortAudio from C/C++ it is not usually necessary to explicitly set the structure member alignment; the default should work fine.
 However some languages require, for example, 4-byte alignment.
 If you are having problems with portaudio.h structure members not being properly read or written to, it may be necessary to explicitly set this value by going to C/C++ -> Code Generation -> Struct member alignment and setting it to an appropriate value (four is a common value).
 If your compiler is configurable, you should ensure that it is set to use the same structure member alignment value as used for the PortAudio build.

 Click "Ok" when you have finished setting these parameters.